onedayatatime/spiritsoulbody/docs/holy-spirit.md

 #### Jesus drove out demons by Spirit of God
 >But if it is by the Spirit of God that I drive out demons, then the kingdom of God has come upon you - **Matthew 12:28**

+#### Hope through the Spirit
+> For through the Spirit we eagerly await by faith the righteousness for which we hope - **Galatians 5:5**

 #### Power of the Spirit
 > Jesus returned to Galilee in the power of the Spirit, - **Luke 4:14**
 > May the God of hope fill you with all joy and peace as you trust in him, so that you may overflow with hope by the power of the Holy Spirit. - **Romans 15:13**
 > ... by the power of signs and wonders, through the power of the Spirit of God... - **Romans 15:19**
 > My message and my preaching were not with wise and persuasive words, but with a demonstration of the Spirit’s power, - **1 Corinthians 2:4**
+> At that time the son born according to the flesh persecuted the son born by the power of the Spirit. - **Galatians 4:29**

 #### Love of the Spirit
 > I urge you, brothers and sisters, by our Lord Jesus Christ and by the love of the Spirit, to join me in my struggle by praying to God for me - **Romans 15:30**